W H A T :

 THE HUNTER does what a good movie is supposed to do, giving us an original, believable story that holds attention throughout.
 It is well written and beautifully photographed with a well-developed central character.

-THE HUNTER melds multiple mysteries and builds suspense in a fictional narrative set in the real world amid important, universal issues.
+Without a formulaic Hollywood plot, and without gratuitous sex, bloodshed or special effects, this film assumes the audience has some smarts — without telegraphing every move or telling viewers what to think.
+It melds multiple mysteries and builds suspense in a narrative arc set in the real world amid important, universal issues.
 It is a movie you will think about, and talk about, long after the lights go up.

 §> If the trailer does not load correctly, watch it here. <§